naftalib/github_finder_hooks/README.md

+# The github users search engine

+Checkout the github_finder app repo.
-# The github users search engine refactored using functinal components with hooks.
+This is the refactored version using functinal components with hooks.